johnnguyencodes/johnnguyencodes/README.md

 - 💻 I’m learning Vue.js, and looking into WordPress
 - 📚 My tech stack is React.js, JavaScript, CSS3, HTML5, Node.js, Express, and PostgreSQL
-- 🛠 I use Bootstrap, npm, Babel, Webpack, Git, GitHub, and Slack
+- 🛠 I use Bootstrap, npm, Babel, Webpack, and Slack
 - 👐 I'm volunteering my time to redesign a UCI student organization's website
-- 🍃 After a full day of coding, I pamper my houseplants, cacti and succulents
+- 🍃 After a full day of coding, I pamper my houseplants

 ## 📫 Get in touch!